kat-mcbrooks/CV/README.md

 | [News headlines](https://github.com/kat-mcbrooks/news-summary-challenge)| Web app that displays the latest headlines, using the Guardian API, with a search filter option. | Javascript, Jest |
 | [MugBook](https://github.com/kat-mcbrooks/acebook-mugbook) | Facebook-style web app that allows authenticated users to post pictures and like posts | Rails, Sinatra, Capybara, PostgreSQL |
 | [Chitter](https://github.com/kat-mcbrooks/chitter-challenge) | My first relational database CRUD app, a 'Twitter clone' | Postgres, Ruby, Rspec, SimpleCov

+#### Full-Stack Engineering Bootcamp - Makers Academy (Dec 2021 to Mar 2022)
+Achievement: Building final project webapp using the MERN stack in 2 weeks, without prior knowledge and entirely self-led

+- Fast-paced and focused learning to fulfil project requirements to tight deadlines
+- Developing and applying best practices and principles within my work: SRP, TDD, MVC, DDD, Agile working
+- Proactive and self-led learning to improve my skills and complete solo projects and challenges (e.g. Chitter, Bank)
+- Working collaboratively on team projects and allocating tickets
+- Adapting to varied communication and working styles through daily pair programming (with 25 other trainee developers)
+- Troubleshooting and debugging to support other developers when they encounter problems

+Technologies and languages I worked with:
+- React, Express, Node, MongoDB, Ruby, Rails, JavaScript, Sinatra, PostgreSQL
+- Testing: RSpec, Jest, Cypress, React Testing Library, Capybara
+- CSS, Bootstrap

+#### Code First Girls - Kickstarter in Python (Aug 2021)
+Whilst in full-time work, I undertook this part-time course to learn basic python skills.
+For the final project, I worked in a small group to build a Pokémon Top Trump game involving loops, dictionaries, lists and requesting data from the Pokémon API.

 ## Work Experience and Transferable Skills